 Tomato, diced – 1 cup for garnishing (Optional, but tastes really good)

-In a deep pan (pressure cooker pot) heat the oil and coat the base.
+2. In a deep pan (pressure cooker pot) roast the dry cumin seeds.

 Dice the tomato if using to add to the Daal.